scholarslab/scholarslab.github.io/collections/_people/amanda-visconti.md

 - staff
 ---

-Dr. Amanda Wyatt Visconti (they/them) is Managing Director of the Scholars' Lab.
+Dr. Amanda Wyatt Visconti (they/them) is Director of the Scholars' Lab.
 They hold a Literature Ph.D. from the University of Maryland focused on the digital humanities and textual scholarship, and an M.S. in Information from the University of Michigan focused on DH and human-computer interaction.
 They have also worked as a professional web developer for over a decade, with specialization in online knowledge-building communities, meaningful crowdsourcing websites, and reading/annotation interfaces.

 Amanda currently contributes to the scholarship of experimental and digital humanities policy and practice, bringing both critical-practical approaches to infrastructure and community design underlying scholarly innovation.
 They are an enthusiastic blogger, both on their [LiteratureGeek.com](https://literaturegeek.com) blog and on [the Scholars' Lab blog](https://Scholarslab.org/blog), as well as a popular speaker and advisor for institutions exploring digital and expermental scholarship initiatives.